axelvmbe/dbt-fundamentals/README.md

 ## Python virtual environment

 Note that procedure will be different for Mac and Windows.
-### Create dbt-env (Mac)
+### Create Environment Mac

-It's **very important** that you use ==Python 3.6, 3.7 or 3.8== to create your environment.
+It's **very important that you use Python 3.6, 3.7 or 3.8** to create your environment.
 Python 3.9 is incompatible for M1 Mac as of Q2 2022.

 To check what version you're running:
 ```{bash}
 python3 --version
 ```

 If you get 3.6, 3.7 or 3.8 you're good to continue.
-If you're running 3.9 you can either try to downgrade the local version or simply use the [Docker method](##docker).
+If you're running 3.9 you need to either downgrade to 3.8 or simply use the [Docker method](##docker) to run dbt.

 Navigate to the root directory and run the following command to create the environment.
 ```{bash}
 python3 -m venv dbt-env
 ```
 You can read more about Python's virtual environments [here](https://docs.python-guide.org/dev/virtualenvs/).
-The basic principles is that an environment allows you to install everything you want for the versions you need without affecting any packages or modules on your local machine.
+The basic principles is that an environment allows you to install everything you want for the versions you need , isolated from your local machine.
 To use it, it needs to be activated like this:
 ```{bash}
 source dbt-env/bin/activate
 ```
-To deactive the `dbt-env` simply run `deactivate` in the terminal.
+To deactive run `deactivate` in the terminal.
 Run `source dbt-env/bin/activate` to get back to where you where:)

-Now, we need to install dbt and the packages needed to connect it to our DWH (in the case Snowflake). **Before installing**, double check that you see `(dbt-env)` at the leftmost side of your terminal line.
+Now, we need to install dbt and the packages needed to connect it to our DWH (in this case Snowflake). **Before installing**, double check that you see `(dbt-env)` at the leftmost side of your terminal line.
 This inidicates that you are in the active environment we want to work in.

 ### Install dbt in your new environment
 ```{bash}